(E204CW Revised 03/08/2017)

 "Named User License or Subscription" means a license or subscription for use by a single Named User.

-"Online Content" means Content hosted or provided by Esri as part of Online Services, including any map services, task services, image services, SDKs, APIs, software libraries, code samples, and other resources, but excluding Content provided by third parties that Customer accesses through Online Services.
+"Online Content" means Content that Esri hosts or provides as part of Online Services, including any map services, task services, image services, SDKs, APIs, software libraries, code samples, and other resources, but excluding Content provided by third parties that Customer accesses through Online Services.

-"Online Services" means any commercially available, Internet-based geospatial system, including applications and associated APIs for storing, managing, publishing, and using maps, data, and other information.
+"Online Services" means any commercially available, Internet-based geospatial system that Esri provides under this Agreement, including applications and associated APIs for storing, managing, publishing, and using maps, data, and other information.
 Online Services exclude Data and Content.

 "Ordering Document(s)" means a sales quotation, Maintenance renewal quote, purchase order, proposal, or other document identifying the Products or Services that Customer orders.